Media Information

 WRITTEN MEDIA

-• Accredited written media may enter the F1 ACADEMY paddock at any time during the event.
-They may move around the neutral areas of the paddock freely.
+• F1 ACADEMY accredited written media may enter the F1 ACADEMY paddock at any time during the event.
+They may move freely around the neutral areas of the F1 ACADEMY paddock.

-• Accreditation does not provide written media with access to teams’ garages, trucks, or awnings.
-Any access should be approved by the relevant team, in advance.
+• Media accreditation does not provide written media with access to teams’ garages, trucks, or awnings.
+Any access must be approved in advance by the F1 ACADEMY Communications team and the relevant operating team.

-• Written media entering team areas without invitation will have their access rescinded and may face further sanction.
+• Media entering team areas without invitation—including, but not limited to, team garages, Pirelli garages, scrutineering, team offices, team catering, and freight storage—will have their access rescinded and may face further sanctions.

-• Written media are permitted to access the paddock only.
+• F1 ACADEMY accredited written media are permitted to access the F1 ACADEMY paddock only.

 PHOTOGRAPHERS

-• Accredited photographers may enter the F1 ACADEMY paddock at any time during the event.
+• F1 ACADEMY accredited photographers may enter the F1 ACADEMY paddock at any time during the event.
+They may move freely around the neutral areas of the F1 ACADEMY paddock.

-• Accreditation does not provide written media with access to teams’ garages, trucks, or awnings.
-Any access should be approved by the relevant team, in advance.
+• Accreditation does not provide photographers with access to teams’ garages, trucks, or awnings.
+Any access must be approved in advance by the F1 ACADEMY Communications team and the relevant operating team.

-• Photographers entering team areas without invitation will have their access rescinded and may face further sanction.
+• Photographers entering team areas without invitation—including, but not limited to, team garages, Pirelli garages, scrutineering, team offices, team catering, and freight storage—will have their access rescinded and may face further sanctions.

 • Accredited photographers may request a tabard.
-Availability of pitlane and trackside tabards may vary at some events.
+Tabard requests need to be made before Free Practice on each F1 ACADEMY race weekend.
+Availability of pitlane and trackside tabards may vary at some events and will be allocated on a first-come, first-served basis.

 • Photographers may request access to the grid before the race.
 Grid access may be restricted at some events where the grid is smaller for health and safety reasons to prevent overcrowding.